|Target date for completion of mine clearance||6|

 |National mine action standards||8|

-- Cambodia should present as soon as possible a strategy detailing plans for completing its Article 5 obligations.
+- Cambodia should expedite adoption and publication of its new national mine action strategy detailing evidence-based plans for completing its Article 5 obligations.

-- Cambodian Mine Action and Victim Assistance Authority (CMAA) should accelerate clearance of dense (category A1) anti-personnel mine contamination.
+- The Cambodian Mine Action and Victim Assistance Authority (CMAA) should adjust criteria for prioritising clearance in order to accelerate release of areas of dense anti-personnel mine contamination (category A1).

-- Cambodia should ensure clearance is only conducted of land where there is firm evidence of contamination.
+- Cambodia should ensure clearance is only conducted on land where there is firm evidence of contamination.

-- The CMAA should present this data in an annual report summarising progress towards strategic targets.
+- The CMAA should present an annual report detailing progress towards strategic targets.